Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Related Work

 The practice of crafting input prompts is referred to as prompt engineering (or prompting for short).
-In this section, we explain the `engineering' character of prompt engineering and highlight the difference to automated approaches of prompt optimization.
+In this section, we explain the `engineering' character of prompt engineering and how prompt engineering is applied for generating AI art.